Doylestown Hospital's stroke experts want you to know how to identify stroke and what to do about it.

 A stroke occurs when there is an interruption of blood flow to the brain, whether from a blood clot (as in most cases) or a bleed into the brain.

-"It’s usually a sudden onset of symptoms," explains Brooke Kearins, MSN, CRNP, director of Stroke Services at Doylestown Hospital.
+"It's usually a sudden onset of symptoms," explains Brooke Kearins, MSN, CRNP, director of Doylestown Health Stroke Services.

 To recognize the symptoms, she points to the acronym BE FAST*: